 To utilize this heuristic, hotel professionals should use the likely point that a visitor will be comparison-shopping.
 They may have already searched elsewhere for accommodations and thereby spent time (and perhaps some money) planning their trip.
 Don’t give people a reason to leave your website.
 You need to make sure you keep them on there as long as you can.
-If you have a great web presence, then hopefully you can use the sunk cost heuristic to your advantage, and close the sale.
+If you have an excellent web presence, then hopefully, you can use the sunk cost heuristic to your advantage, and close the sale.

 The Price-Quality Heuristic

 Finally, the price-quality heuristic is one of my personal favorites.
 It is directly influenced by an individual’s preconceived notions regarding what the cost of a particular product or service is.
 This notion may cause the individual to promptly disregard a potential purchase option because of what he or she perceives as an “overly expensive” price point.
-Often times, this perception fails to account for a specific offering’s qualities and features, when they are actually rather good.
+Often, this perception fails to account for a specific offering’s qualities and features when they are rather useful.

-For example, a customer in a restaurant would likely dismiss the idea of purchasing a hotdog for fifteen dollars before reading on to find that the meal is prepared by “the world’s greatest hot-dog chef”, with the freshest ingredients and the most elegant possible presentation.
-This point holds true when a more-normal product is offered at an inflated price (in reference to the competition’s rates or a base rate).
+For example, a customer in a restaurant would likely dismiss the idea of purchasing a hotdog for fifteen dollars before reading on to find that the meal is prepared by “the world’s greatest hotdog chef,” with the freshest ingredients and the most elegant possible presentation.
+This point holds when a more-normal product is offered at an inflated price (in reference to the competition’s rates or a base rate).

-To benefit from this heuristic in mind, hotel professionals should be sure to not alienate potential customers by charging a much-inflated price for something the competition is offering for cheaper.
-Of course, additional costs for a higher-quality offering may be acceptable, but one should be sure that these “additional costs” don’t prevent website visitors from reviewing the offering’s benefits and features!
+To benefit from this heuristic in mind, hotel professionals should be sure not to alienate potential customers by charging a much-inflated price for something the competition is offering for cheaper.
+Of course, additional costs for a higher-quality offering may be acceptable.
+Still, one should be sure that these “additional costs” don’t prevent website visitors from reviewing the offering’s benefits and features!